Has A Recent Traumatic Event Led To A Significant Change In Your Teenager?

 Your teen’s BPS therapist will take the time to build a strong and trusted relationship.
 Your therapist will meet your teen where he or she is emotionally and work on building trust, providing education and getting your teen’s nervous system more resilient before the traumatic event is discussed.
 Your teen can set the pace of the work, and will be supported and guided when he or she is finally ready to begin processing and healing.
 It may take time, but with help, your teen can work through pain and fears, resolve trauma and feel better sooner.

-You can also check out our free, online therapist directory, which will match you and your teen with a therapist who has expertise working with adolescents and PTSD.
+Check out our free, online therapist directory, which will match you and your teen with a therapist who has expertise working with adolescents and PTSD.